grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 In the last post, we modified the client to be asynchronous and use the gRPC ListenableFuture API.
 To avoid running out of memory, the client was modified to have at most **100** active RPCs at a time.
-As we can see from the server code though, performance was bottlenecked on acquiring locks.
+As we now see from the server code, performance was bottlenecked on acquiring locks.
 Since we have removed those, we expect to see a 100x improvement.
 The same amount of work is done per RPC, but a lot more are happening at the same time.
 Let's see if our hypothesis holds: